The OpenVPN-NL lifecycle

 Given the way that OpenVPN-NL is compiled and packaged, it is not unlikely that the package of a newer platform release will work on the older release of that platform.

-Windows: special notes on XP, Vista and future versions
+Windows: special notes on XP, Vista, 10 and future versions

 Compared to Linux, Windows is a rather complicated platform to build packages for.
 Counted in man-hours of work, the majority of time is dedicated to supporting the Windows platform.
 The Windows release of OpenVPN will be tested against 7, 2008 Server, and 8.1.

-- XP: It should be noted that XP has reached it's end of support by April 8, 2014.
-OpenVPN-NL will not actively break operation on XP, but using OpenVPN-NL on Windows XP is is no longer supported.
+- XP: It should be noted that XP has reached its end of support by April 8, 2014.
+OpenVPN-NL 2.3.9-nl4 is the last version to run on Windows XP.

 - Vista: The releases will not be tested against Vista, but are not unlikely to work.
 However, no effort will be taken to solve any problems which are specific to Vista.